Dodecahedrane/DevOpsNotes/Cloud/Azure/Deploying Test Application.md

 Click create image

-To make an image from this VM
+To make an image from this VM, this will only work if the VM is set to security type of 'Standard'.
+Otherwise you wont be able to make an image.

 Click 'See All Images'